Census Local Employment Dynamics (LED) webinars help you learn how to use OnTheMap in the event of a natural disaster.

 Webinar on Hurricane Preparedness Using OnTheMap

-The U.S. Census Bureau and the Local Employment Dynamics (LED) Partnership in collaboration with the Council for Community and Economic Research (C2ER) hosts this webinar to demonstrate useful functions of the OnTheMap for Emergency Management data tool.
+The U.S. Census Bureau and the Local Employment Dynamics (LED) Partnership in collaboration with the Council for Community and Economic Research (C2ER) host regular webinars to demonstrate the useful functions of the OnTheMap for Emergency Management data tool.

-Please see the links below to the recording and presentation available for your convenience, if you were unable to attend or would like to revisit the presentation.
+Please see the links below to the recording for this webinar and another presentation available for your convenience.

-- Presentation: LED Webinar Presentation - Hurricane Preparedness
+- Recording: LED Webinar Recording - Hurricane Preparedness

 This web-based mapping and reporting application is used to illustrate where workers are employed and where they live.
 The application is paired with reports on age, earnings, industry distributions, race, ethnicity, educational attainment, and gender, while the tool itself features comprehensive block-level coverage for home and work areas, six powerful analysis tools, user-created outputs, and easy-to-use online documentation.